 GPFG Market Value Development May 1996 – 31 December 2017

 NOK billion (lha) and per cent of GDP Mainland Norway (rha)

 Sources: Norges Bank, Thomson Reuters Datastream and the Ministry of Finance

-In the first half of 2017, the market value of the GPFG increased by 511 billion kroner.
-The nominal return over the period accounted for 499 billion kroner, whilst changes in the Norwegian krone exchange rate entailed, when taken in isolation, an increase in the value of the Fund of about 51 billion kroner.
-In the first half of 2017, the state’s net cash flows from the petroleum activites were less than the oil-adjusted budget deficit, resulting in an outflow of capital from the Fund of 36 billion kroner.
+In 2017, the market value of the GPFG increased by 977 billion kroner.
+The nominal return over the period accounted for 1,028 billion kroner, whilst changes in the Norwegian krone exchange rate entailed, when taken in isolation, an increase in the value of the Fund of about 15 billion kroner.
+In 2017, the state’s net cash flows from the petroleum activites were 167 billion kroner, while the oil-adjusted budget deficit corresponded to 228 billion kroner.

 Market value development since inception

 Sources: Norges Bank and Ministry of Finance

 At the end of 2017, aggregate net cash flow from petroleum activities since inception amounted to 5,068 billion Norwegian kroner, whilst the total oil-adjusted budget deficit corresponded to 1,736 billion kroner.
 Total gross return (before the deduction of asset management costs) equalled 4,151 billion kroner, cf. graph above.